 Shortly after, in 1448, Vlad III was released and went back to Wallachia to take back his rightful seat.
-He succeeded, but his success did not last long.
-He disappeared for some time only to return in 1456.
-He abandoned the Ottoman cause and joined the Hungarian one, although only after he received military support from the king.
-This time he got the governor seat for a longer period.
+He succeeded, but this success did not last long.
+He disappeared for some time and only returned in 1456, when he abandoned the Ottoman cause and joined the Hungarian one, though only after he got military support from the king.
+This time he got the governor seat for a longer time.

-To bring internal peace to Wallachia, he invited all the local warlords to a banquet, then after it was over he had them all stabbed and impaled.
+To bring internal peace to Wallachia, he invited all the local warlords to a banquet, after it was over he stabbed them all and impaled them.
 It is important to emphasize that the people who were impaled suffered quite a lot.
-It could take days for them to die, especially if rounded poles were used instead of sharp ones to prevent internal damage.
+It could take days for the people to die, especially if rounded poles were used instead of sharp ones to prevent internal damage.

-Another famous story is when some Turkish diplomatic envoys went to him to claim their tribute, which consisted both of money and people, that he refused to pay.
-When they would not take off their turbans before him as an act of respect, he had them nailed to their heads.
+Another famous story is when some Turk diplomatic envoys came to him to claim the tribute, which consisted both in money and people, that he refused to pay.
+Since they would not take off their turbans before him as an act of respect, he had them nailed to their heads.

 One of his most renown victories was the Night Attack.
 The Sultan Mehmed II attacked Wallachia in 1462, and Vlad III attacked the Turkish camp and tried to kill the Sultan.
-He failed, but he won the battle.
+He failed this mission, but he won the battle.
 When Mehmed marched to Targoviste, the capital of Wallachia, he found 20,000 impaled Turks and retreated.

-All in all, it is believed that he had more than 80,000 people impaled, but in doing so, he gained order and stability in his kingdom and kept the Turks in line while he ruled.
+All in all, it is believed that he had more than 80,000 people impaled, but doing so he gained order and stability in his kingdom and had the Turks in line while he ruled.

-In 1462 he was exiled by Mehmet and only returned to his seat in 1475.
+Later in 1462 he got exiled by Mehmet and only returned to his seat in 1475.
 He was killed shortly after in an ambush while marching to battle.
-Some say he was beheaded and that his head was taken to Mehmed who had it displayed on the city gates, but probably he was buried by monks in a monastery named Comana, which was founded by Vlad.
+Some say he was beheaded and that his head was taken to Mehemed and displayed in the city gates, but probably he was just buried by monks in a monastery named Comana, which was founded by Vlad the Impaler.